Saitarun994/trivia-odyssey/readme.md

 ## Accomplishments that we're proud of
 **Everyone of our team members worked on technologies we've never used before, Learnt new things at a rapid pace**
+- Created a dataset of tourist attractions and landmarks around rochester (our current location)
+- Track the users current live location and show a list of cards containing tourist attractions around them
+- Clicking on that tourist attraction allows the user to get the direction to that place and a fun trivia question, which lets them learn something new about it.
+- Powered by Auth0 to enable user login and logout

 ## What we learned
 DynamoDB, Hosting on Cyclic,  Express Api calls, React/tailwindcss , node.js, Auth0 api